-G1.
-Student achievement will improve when teachers consistently provide students with standardsbased core instruction including engagement with rigorous tasks and assessments aligned with the cognitive complexity of the Florida State Standards.
+- G1.
+Student achievement will improve when teachers consistently provide students with standardsbased core instruction including engagement with rigorous tasks and assessments aligned with the cognitive complexity of the Florida State Standards. - G2.
+The graduation rate will continue to improve when students successfully complete both state assessments as well as the online course requirement.